1 / 5

 Banks Peninsula was once a rich mosaic of plant and bird species, which human interference all but destroyed.
 The few pockets which survive as public reserves give some idea of the diversity that once typified Banks Peninsula.
 Many of these reserves are easily accessible, being close to the Summit Road.
 All are worth visiting as most have short walks and great picnic spots.

-2-4 day tramp open from October until May.
-The Banks Peninsula Track takes you beyond Akaroa to the remote outer bays of Banks Peninsula.
+2-3 day tramp open from October until May.
+The Banks Track takes you beyond Akaroa to the remote outer bays of Banks Peninsula.
 This unique walk covers 35 km of spectacular volcanic coastline, native bush, waterfalls and sandy beaches.
 Its blend of whimsical and historical accommodation and a stunningly diverse track route will enchant and delight you as it has for walkers over more than twenty years.

 Maps & Brochures

 The Akaroa i-SITE (Akaroa Adventure Centre) has a walking map on the wall for you to help choose your walk.
-This page HERE has more information on all the akaroa walks and where you can get the brochures.
-Also you can purchase them from the Information Centre when in Akaroa.

 So you won't get lost!